 - Prioritize treatment: End spasms to minimize developmental delays

 Additional Information & Resources:

 Editor's Note: The article is published in recognition of Infantile Spasms Awareness Week (December 1-7) to help parents, as well as physicians and other health care providers, learn more about this disease and its treatments.
-To join the conversation on Twitter, use the hashtag #ISAW2016 or visit isweek.org.
+Check out www.isweek.org for more info and join the conversation on Twitter with #ISAW2018.